Frequently Asked Questions

 What qualifications do I need?

 Teachers and retired-teachers often decide to become tutors and they are sometimes the preferred choice of tutor as their previous experience clearly shows their expertise.
-On the other hand, many clients consciously decide to choose a tutor who is not a teacher, as they may have a slightly alternative teaching approach.
-We recruit both teachers and non-teachers as tutors.

 How old do I have to be?